microservicer/flutter-pipelines/README.md

 bundle exec fastlane certs
 ```

+Then open Xcode and go to `target` > `Signing & Capabilities` and make sure that the Match certificates and profiles are selected.

 #### PodFile

 Add the line under the comment to your Podfile to reduce building time.
 Make sure to update the version tag from time to time.